 smoked trout-potato-kale salad

 I came home with a serious craving for fish and combined the necessary (green and healthy stuff) with the tasty (smoked rainbow trout) and came up with a recipe for a smoked trout-potato-kale salad.
 This salad is a keeper for sure!
 It’s very easy to make, basically, if you can boil some potatoes… I used baby kale but baby spinach works just as well.
 I love the salty smokiness from the trout with the zing from the lime based dressing.
-Don’t be afraid of the jalapeño peppers, they are not spicy at all and add a nice crunch but you can use green bell peppers if rather available for you.
+Don’t be afraid of the jalapeño peppers, they are not spicy at all and add a nice crunch, however, you can use green bell peppers if rather available for you.
 Finally, a salad that will fill you up and also brings so many flavors on the plate.

 - for the salad:

 - 230 g / 8 oz. smoked rainbow trout